aflin/rampart_docs/source/rampart-sql.rst

 appropriate time to do the update, and limiting the update to a threshold of changed rows is appropriate.

-Depending the size of the table, it may be more efficient to linearly scan new rows rather than update the index.
+Depending on the size of the table, it may be more efficient to linearly scan new rows rather than update the index.
 A script (named, e.g., ``update-index.js``) like the following would only execute an update if more than 1000 rows have been changed.